salimfadhley/mind_of_steele/scripts/mind_of_steele_106.md

 > Changed order: Clip: One final check of the battery voltage revealed a shocking result.
 Not only had the machine outlasted the expected battery life, but the batteries were still fully charged.
 This proved that the device was being powered from an unknown energy source.

-Can you think of a better endorsement than this anonymous american scientist who is probably be an actor?
+Link 13: Can you think of a better endorsement than this anonymous american scientist who is probably be an actor?

 But if the glowing review of this possibly fake scientist isn't enough, consider that this device has been honored by the nation's leading engineer:

 > Clip: The Vice Chancellor of the Harare Institute of Technology, Professor Engineer Quintin Kanhukamwe, has thrown his full support behind Maxwell, Chicombutso's inventions,

-When I saw that, wondered if it was real.
+Link 14: When I saw that, wondered if it was real.

 Did the vice-chancellor of the nation's most prestigious technology university endorse Maxwell Chicombutso's invention?